populist-vote/platform/README.md

 ## API Server

-Locally, we need to generate self-signed TLS certificates to run the server in https mode.
-You can do so by running `mkcert localhost 127.0.0.1 ::1` in the /server/src/certs directory (which is gitignored).
 To start the api server, run `cargo watch -x run` which will type check, compile, and run your code.
 The GraphQL playground will then be live at https://localhost:1234 for you to execute queries and mutations against the specified database.

 To run certain mutations and queries which require staff or superuser permissions, you can add an `Authorization` token to the HTTP headers section of the playground.
 You can login to `https://staging.populist.us` or `https://populist.us` and grab the value from the `access_token` cookie in your browsers developer tools.
 Add this to the http headers like so: `"Authorization" : "Bearer <TOKEN>"`